ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - mv - move a file from one location to other with the same name or a new name.
 Original file is gone.
 Its basically cut and paste as ..
 - cp - copy an old post into a new one so that I don't have to rewrite the yml frontmatter.
 The old post remains unchanged.
 - cat - write something quick on the terminal and save to a file or read a text file in terminal.
+- tar - unpack an archive.
+Normally tar -xzf file_name.
+It will automatically create a directory and mimic the structure of subdirectories.

 ## Admin Stuff